The 21st-Century is pointing us towards three new types of learning:

 * The experiential learning we need to do to develop the new skills we'll need if we're going to respond effectively to the new challenges we're facing at work and at home.

 * The mindset reframing efforts we need to launch if we're going to alter the the basic assumptions and presumptions we're currently holding about our lives and the world that we're living in that all too rapidly are becoming outdated.

-Three types of learning: Two 'horizontal' efforts concerned with addressing real-world issues where either personal and/or professional improvement is the order of the day; and a third 'vertical' effort that's specifically aimed at opening doorways that lead to the transformation of old, outdated modes of thinking into new mindsets that will be better suited to tomorrow's new challenges and opportunities .
+Three types of learning: Two 'horizontal' efforts concerned with addressing real-world issues where improvement of either your personal or your professional skillsets is the order of the day; and a third 'vertical' effort that's specifically aimed at opening doorways for you that lead to the transformation of your old, outdated modes of thinking into new mindsets that will be better suited to helping you perceive and respond to today’s and tomorrow's new challenges and opportunities .